bitworkers-official/bot-builder-typescript-starter/docs/linting.md

 # Linting & formatting

-This project uses ESLint, and Prettier to catch errors and fix code style.
+This project uses ESLint and Prettier to catch errors and fix code style.

 ## Terminal